Mental Illness Among Adolescent Refugees in the United States

 Anxiety disorders are the most common mental illnesses in the United States, with 18.1% of individuals over 18 reporting symptoms of anxiety at any given time.70 Adolescent refugees typically have higher rates of anxiety, although rates vary depending on country of origin.
 A self-completed survey found that 19% of Bhutanese refugees in Australia showed symptoms of anxiety, while a study of Iraqi refugees in Jordan found that 60.8% displayed high levels of anxiety.71, 72

 Syrian refugee children who resettle in the United States reportedly face higher rates of anxiety in comparison to children born in the United States.
-Recent studies done in Michigan found that 61% of Syrian children had probable anxiety diagnosis while 85% had probable separation anxiety diagnosis.
+Recent studies done in Michigan found that 61% of Syrian children had probable anxiety diagnoses while 85% had probable separation anxiety diagnosis.
 Additionally, higher PTSD symptoms among mothers were associated with higher anxiety levels among children.73 Overall, Syrian children had higher diagnoses of anxiety in comparison to refugees who were not from Syria.
 A number of physical symptoms are associated with generalized anxiety disorder, including74:

-• Feeling on edge
+- Feeling on edge

-• Being easily fatigued
+- Being easily fatigued

-Those who suffer from panic disorders may have difficulty breathing, chest pain, dizziness, numbness in arms and legs, gastrointestinal issues, sweating, and trembling.75 Anxiety may also have long term effects on health.
-Women with high levels of anxiety were 59% more likely to have a heart attack, and the gastrointestinal issues often increase a person's vulnerability to developing Crohn's disease (ongoing inflammation of the membrane lining the colon).
+Those who suffer from panic disorders may have difficulty breathing, chest pain, dizziness, numbness in arms and legs, gastrointestinal issues, sweating, and trembling.75 Anxiety may also have long-term effects on health.
+Women with high levels of anxiety were 59% more likely to have a heart attack, and gastrointestinal issues often increase a person's vulnerability to developing Crohn's disease (ongoing inflammation of the membrane lining the colon).
 Anxiety has also been linked with chronic respiratory disorders such as asthma.76

 Depression

 In addition to PTSD and anxiety, refugees suffer from depression at a higher rate than the general population.
-An estimated 5-15% of refugees in the United States suffer from depression, compared to approximately 6.5% of the general population.77, 78 Large differences in mental health diagnoses may occur between refugees due to differing experiences and a wide variety of measurement techniques used by surveyors.
+An estimated 5–15% of refugees in the United States suffer from depression, compared to approximately 6.5% of the general population.77, 78 Large differences in mental health diagnoses may occur between refugees due to differing experiences and a wide variety of measurement techniques used by surveyors.
 Additionally, research focused on the mental health of adolescent refugees in the United States is minimal.
-In consequence, analyzing studies from a variety of countries where refugees reside is needed to better examine effects.
-A study done on Syrian refugees in German refugee camps found that 88.2% of those referred to mental health services had some form of depression, making it the most common mental illness.79 More specifically, one study done of Yazidi youth who resettled in Turkey found that 32.7% of adolescents age 7-17 had symptoms of depression.80 Of adolescent refugees in Uganda, 31-42.5% showed high levels of depression, and rates were higher among those whose caregiver showed symptoms of depression.81
+In consequence, analyzing studies from a variety of countries where refugees reside are needed to better examine the effects.
+A study done on Syrian refugees in German refugee camps found that 88.2% of those referred to mental health services had some form of depression, making it the most common mental illness.79 More specifically, one study done of Yazidi youth who resettled in Turkey found that 32.7% of adolescents aged 7–17 had symptoms of depression.80 Of adolescent refugees in Uganda, 31–42.5% showed high levels of depression, and rates were higher among those whose caregivers showed symptoms of depression.81

 Depression is linked to serious social and educational challenges, as well as an increased rate of smoking, substance misuse, and obesity.82 Further, mental illnesses, specifically depression, are often cited as the cause of suicide or suicidal thoughts.
-A study done in 2001 reported that bullying targeted at Haitian and Hmong refugee students on the basis of race often caused suicidal thoughts and decreased self-value.83 Recent suicide rates in the Bhutanese refugee community are nearly 3 times higher than the general population.84 Suicide rates among teens in refugee camps occur at higher rates than those outside refugee camps.
+A study done in 2001 reported that bullying targeting Haitian and Hmong refugee students on the basis of race often caused suicidal thoughts and decreased self-value.83 Recent suicide rates in the Bhutanese refugee community are nearly 3 times higher than the general population.84 Suicide rates among teens in refugee camps occur at higher rates than those outside refugee camps.
 In a study conducted in a refugee camp in Lesbos, Greece, researchers found that between February and June of 2018, nearly a quarter of the children (18 out of 74) aged between 6 and 18 years had self-harmed, attempted suicide, or had thought about attempting suicide.85 In the United States, adolescent refugees may be more likely to attempt suicide due to higher rates of depression.

 Substance Abuse

 Research about the prevalence of substance abuse and its effect on mental illness in US refugee communities is limited, but there is evidence that it may be a problem.
-A study of refugee children and adolescents receiving treatment through the National Child Traumatic Stress Network found that less than 4% had a substance use disorder.86 However, mental illness is often correlated with problems of substance abuse, as individuals try to self medicate.
+A study of refugee children and adolescents receiving treatment through the National Child Traumatic Stress Network found that less than 4% had a substance use disorder.86 However, mental illness is often correlated with problems of substance abuse, as individuals try to self-medicate.

 Although many studies measure substance abuse in relation to alcohol consumption, it is important to note that some countries have other preferences for mood-altering substances or drugs.
 In Southeast Asian communities, chewing areca nut (also known as betel nut) is common, as it is believed to be an aphrodisiac and a source of energy.87 With an influx of refugees from Southeast Asia, betel nut is becoming more common in the United States.
 Betel nut contains ingredients known to boost mood and increase energy.88 However, betel nut is not harmless.
 Betel nut has been associated with oral cancer, peptic ulceration, and abnormal liver functions.89 Further, betel nut is available at a variety of East Asian grocery stores around the United States, unregulated by the FDA.90 Despite low rates of substance abuse, more research is necessary to understand how mood stimulants native to refugees’ homeland affect mental health.